National Register Listings in Marion County, Missouri

 Marion County Timeline

-This timeline provides a condensed summary of the historical journey of Marion County, Missouri.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Marion County, Missouri.

 - 1822: Marion County is established as a county in the state of Missouri.